Mike Longo: Career

 Longo's career began in his father's band, but later Cannonball Adderley helped him get gigs of his own.
 Their working relationship pre-dated Adderley's emergence as a band leader.
 Adderley approached the teenaged Longo because he needed a pianist at his church.
 At this time the town was largely segregated, so the white Longo playing at a black church was unusual.
 When this led to recordings with Adderley in the mid-1950s, Longo was too young to go to clubs with him.
 Longo played at Porky's, which was later portrayed in the movie.
 He would go on to receive his Bachelor of Music degree from Western Kentucky University.

 Dizzy Gillespie heard Longo at the Metropole.
 "I was playing downstairs with Red Allen, and Dizzy was playing upstairs with his band.
 So every time he wanted to go outside for a break, he had to come down the stairs and pass us on the way out.
 There was a joint across the street called the Copper Rail, which was a soul food restaurant and a bar where the musicians from the Metropole would all hang out.
 Soon I learned Dizzy mentioned me in an interview in International Musician, the musician union's magazine, when he was asked about any promising young musicians he'd heard."
-He was a fan of Oscar Peterson from a young age and he studied with the pianist from 1961 to 1962.
+Longo was a fan of Oscar Peterson from a young age and he studied with the pianist from 1961 to 1962.
 "In terms of technique, touch, I was playing with locked wrists and too much arm technique.
 The main thing I got from Peterson was how to play piano and how to be a jazz pianist- textures, voicings, touch, time, conception, tone on the instrument."